Conditions

 Add another rule

-As explained in the beginning of this chapter, conditions consist of one or more rules.
+As explained at the beginning of this chapter, conditions consist of one or more rules.
 So when you have configured your first rule, feel free to try adding another rule by hovering your mouse over the rule.
-Now you see two buttons appear: Add rule and Add group.
+You will see two buttons appear: Add rule and Add group.
 In this paragraph we will focus on adding a new rule.

 Add rule